-Many of us will still be able to go outside for some exercise once a day – so make sure you use the time to get some fresh air.
-This can help you feel much more energised and alert, and may ward off symptoms of screen fatigue.
+It’s a good idea to get outside for some fresh air at least once a day – even a 10-15 minute walk around the block can work wonders.
+Fresh air can help you feel much more energised and alert, and may ward off symptoms of screen fatigue.

 You could also try learning a few gardening skills or developing some new ones.
 If you don’t have a garden, then consider growing some plants indoors, or in any small outdoor spaces you may have like a balcony or patio.
 Having plants or a green area to tend to can help to give you a focus and studies have shown that having plants in your space can raise productivity, reduce anxiety levels and improve our general wellbeing.